Postpartum Depression Therapy

 How to Treat Postpartum Depression

-If you think that you are experiencing more than just the “baby blues,” call your OB/GYN or your midwife and tell them your symptoms.
-Together, you may decide that it’s best for you to seek treatment with a seasoned psychotherapist who specializes in counseling for Postpartum depression.
-Sometimes a combination of counseling for Postpartum depression and medicine are optimal in treating your symptoms.
-It is important to seek help immediately if you’re experiencing any of the symptoms of Postpartum depression listed above.
+Do you think that you are experiencing more than the "baby blues?"
+If so, call your OB/GYN or your midwife and tell them your symptoms.
+Together, you may decide that it's best to seek treatment with a seasoned psychotherapist who specializes in postpartum depression therapy.
+Sometimes both postpartum depression therapy and medicine are optimal in treating your symptoms.
+It is important to seek help immediately if you're experiencing any of the symptoms listed above.